 Whether you need to jump start the car or it’s time to replace a battery, you must know the proper way to disconnect and reconnect the cables.
 Which battery cable should be removed first but installed last?
 If you don’t get the answer right, you could put yourself in danger.

 In this guide, we look closer at the reasons to take the negative cable off first.
 We also help you identify the two battery cables and describe in-depth why this step is essential.

 Identifying Battery Cables

 The battery terminals in your car should be either marked or color-coded.
 If the terminals are marked, you will see a positive symbol on the positive terminal and a minus sign where the negative terminal is.

 There’s also the chance that the caps are color-coded.
 In this case, red indicates a positive terminal, while the black cap shows you where the negative terminal is.
 If you are really lucky, your car will include symbols and colors, making it easier to identify.

 Which Battery Cable Should Be Removed First?

 To disconnect the battery cable, you will need a socket wrench, typically 10mm.
 It needs to fit on the connector bolt.
 Turn your wrench counter-clockwise, and it should loosen.
 Just make sure the socket never touches both of the terminals at the same time, or you will create an electrical pathway.

 When you remove the negative cable, you want to put it aside.
 Don’t let it touch the battery or positive terminal.

 Which Battery Cable Should Be Reconnected Last?

-The negative battery cable should be installed last, and the positive cable first.
+The negative battery cable should be reconnected last and the positive cable first.
 When you are putting a new battery in or have finished jump starting it, you have to be careful to reconnect it appropriately.
 If you follow the steps you took to remove the terminals, you would simply do everything in reverse order.